Ravishrks/dockerise-vscode-django/doc/project-sturecture.md

 ## Why we need such tyupe of setup

-Django is great for backend as well as frontend but to make it more interactive we need some Javascript library and we should save ourselves from reinventing the wheel and invest same amount of time for best practices.
+Django is great for backend as well as frontend but to make it more interactive we need some Javascript library and we should save ourselves from reinventing the wheel.
+So we can focus on our core application development.

-Development enviroment is easy but we deployment causes real challanges and it is tough specially for new comer in Django.
+Deployment causes real challanges and it is tough specially for new comer in Django.
+So there should be a way to make it flawless.

 ## What we try to achieve